David Wallin: 1940s and 1950s

 The 1940s and 1950s brought new variations on the theme figure in landscape.
 He painted "On my Island in the Archipelago" (1940), "Salmon Fishermen in Ådalen" (1943) and "Midsummer’s Eve" (1945).
 At the same time, he also devoted himself to pure landscape painting such as the pictures of Arild at the foot of Kullaberg in Scania.
 Arild was a fishing village and seaside resort as well as a resort for artists and writers.
 The coastline at Arild constitute a special landscape.
 It is a rocky coast with cobblestone flat rocks and rauk-like rocks.
 Arild was also an artist colony with famous names such as Gustaf Rydberg, Gustaf Cederström, Fritz von Dardel, Olof Krumlinde, Isaac Grünewald, Nathanael Beskow, Richard Bergh and Herman Österlund and more Skagen Painters, who gathered at Mother Cilla inn.
 In Kullaberg they were able to take advantage of the particularly strong summer light, reminiscent of that of Skagen.
 Wallin also made pure landscape painting with pictures of Omberg (Omberg, a mountain in western Östergötland along Vättern's eastern shore), Scania (Scania in the southernmost of Sweden), Bohuslän (Bohuslän on the west coast of Sweden), Västmanlands bergslag (the western Västmanland traditionally belonged to the mining district of Bergslagen), Norrland (Norrland in the Northland of Sweden) and Norwegian landscapes.

-The sketches of David Wallin, which are interesting from a painterly point of view and often exquisite, are part of his long and tireless career as an artist.
-Several canvases and smaller sketches show immediate coloristic inspiration and a freely poetic color which fuses reality and fantasy.
-In his landscapes as in his nudes the intense, romantic feeling transforms mountains, rivers, forests and meadows into outpouring of subjective moods.
+David Wallin's sketches are part of his long career as an artist.
+Several canvases and smaller sketches, which include landscapes and nudes, fuse reality and fantasy through his use of impressionistic, subjective color.